LawrenceRadburn/FCC-Music-Player/README.md

 ### Spread Operator
 I used the spread operator [...] to copy elements from one array into another.
 Upon some further reading, I discovered the spread operator can also be used on strings as well.
 In addition, I made a mental note to not confuse the spread operator with the rest parameter syntax (...).

+### Arrow Funcions
+Throughout this project, I used arrow functions exclusively alongside the map() method.

+### Template Literals
+Once again, template literals with placeholders were used throughout the project.